Tlahuelilpan pipeline explosion: Reactions

-The military's DN-III Plan for civilian assistance and disaster relief was activated in the evening of 18 January.
+The military's DN-III Plan for civilian assistance and disaster relief was activated on the evening of 18 January.

 Several of the wounded victims were transported via helicopter to hospitals in Hidalgo, State of Mexico, and Mexico City.
 Some of the minors were expected to be sent to Shriners Hospitals for Children in the U.S. state of Texas.
 Hidalgo Governor Omar Fayad said that the government would take care of the medical and funeral expenses.
 He stated that the government would not pursue legal action against the civilians who were taking the stolen gasoline from the pipeline that exploded.
 Fayad confirmed that the government had information booths at the cultural center in Tlahuelilpan with the lists of the victims and the hospitals where they were to receive treatment.
-The list was also available at the government's website.
+The list was also available on the government's website.

 Investigators helped recover the corpses and ordered the bodies to be sent to morgues in Tula and Mixquiahuala for their official identification.
 They stated that the bodies would take several months to be fully identified.
 Given the fact that many bodies experienced high degree burns, face-to-face recognition was deemed nearly impossible.
 Families were asked to identify the bodies by the belongings found at the scene.
 Mexican authorities asked the victim's family members to complete a DNA test to assist in the identification process.
 Investigators stated they would likely take the remains to institutions in the U.S. or Europe to facilitate the process.
 The victims' family members, however, confronted the investigators at the breach scene and asked them to not take the bodies.
 They criticized the investigators for wanting to take the bodies to morgues under the assumption that they were doing it for monetary gains.
 The families stated that traveling outside of Tlahuelilpan to recover the bodies would be difficult for them due to the shortage in gasoline and because it would prove expensive for them.